amitkhamkar22/aws-bootcamp-cruddur-2023/journal_amit_khamkar/week-0.md

    - Cost Optimization: This pillar focuses on avoiding unneeded costs, identifying opportunities to reduce costs, and making informed decisions about which services to use and how to provision them.

    - Sustainability Pillar: This pillar focuses on minimizing the environmental impacts of running cloud workloads.
 Key topics include a shared responsibility model for sustainability, understanding impact, and maximizing utilization to minimize required resources and reduce downstream impacts.

+When architecting workloads, you make trade-offs between pillars based on your business context.
+These business decisions can drive your engineering priorities.
+You might optimize to improve sustainability impact and reduce cost at the expense of reliability in development environments, or, for mission-critical solutions, you might optimize reliability with increased costs and sustainability impact.
+In ecommerce solutions, performance can affect revenue and customer propensity to buy.
+Security and operational excellence are generally not traded-off against the other pillars.